How to Square Tensor Networks and Circuits Without Squaring Them: Empirical Evaluation

 \textbf{RQ1: Improved throughput.} First, we measure to which extent squared \pUnitary PCs improve the time and memory overhead of squared PCs that instead require computing $Z$ explicitly during training.
 To this end, we build circuits with increasing number of units per layer and measure the time and memory required to perform one optimization step. \cref{fig:benchmark-perf} and \cref{tab:benchmark-perf} show that squared \pUnitary PCs are consistently faster to evaluate and use less memory.
 This becomes especially clear at large scales where a squared \pUnitary PC with Kronecker product layers and \SI{357}{\million} parameters takes \SI{12}{\gibi\byte} of GPU memory and \SI{0.29}{\milli\second} per iteration, against the \SI{18}{\gibi\byte} and \SI{0.52}{\milli\second} of its counterpart with Hadamard layers.
 Hence, \textit{\pUnitary circuits enable learning squared PCs with Kronecker layers at scale}, which is remarkable given that materializing the squared PCs as a decomposable one to compute $Z$ would further increase the Kronecker layer sizes dramatically (details in \cref{app:tensorized-multiply}).

-\textbf{RQ2: Learning \pUnitary circuits.} Next, we train squared PCs for distribution estimation on MNIST~\citep{lecun2010mnist} and FashionMNIST~\citep{xiao2017fashion} images. \cref{fig:mnists-bpd} shows the bits-per-dimension of squared PCs of increasing sizes on both datasets, where we can observe that \textit{squared \pUnitary PCs gracefully scale, matching the performance of their baseline counterparts }.
+\textbf{RQ2: Learning \pUnitary circuits.} Next, we learn squared PCs for distribution estimation on MNIST~\citep{lecun2010mnist} and FashionMNIST~\citep{xiao2017fashion} images.
+We choose these benchmarks on distribution estimation over images because it is arguably the most common evaluation setting appearing in the probabilistic circuits community \citep{liu2023scaling,gala2024scaling,garg2025bitblasting}.
+In addition, due to the high-dimensionality of the data these benchmarks allow us to scale PCs up to 1B of parameters, hence making optimizing over the Stiefel manifold particularly challenging.
+Nevertheless, \cref{fig:mnists-bpd} shows the bits-per-dimension of squared PCs of increasing sizes on both datasets, where we can observe that \textit{squared \pUnitary PCs gracefully scale, matching the performance of their baseline counterparts }.
 To this end, we adapted the LandingSGD optimizer~\citep{ablin2022fast,ablin2024infeasible} to our setting, which we describe in \cref{app:sec:landing-algorithms} and can be of independent interest to the community.
-This is remarkable since orthogonally-constrained optimization is notoriously challenging and in \textit{active development} \citep{ablin2024infeasible,geoopt2020kochurov,lezcano2019trivializations} and therefore, further advancements in the field can only benefit squared \pUnitary PCs.
+We stress that this is remarkable, since orthogonally-constrained optimization is notoriously challenging and in \textit{active development} \citep{ablin2024infeasible,geoopt2020kochurov,lezcano2019trivializations} and therefore, further advancements in the field can only benefit squared \pUnitary PCs.

-\textbf{RQ3: Non-structured-decomposable squared \pUnitary PCs.} Lastly, we reuse the previous setup and train a squared \pUnitary PC whose architecture is \emph{not} structured-decomposable (see \cref{app:subsec:mnist-exp}), and hence materializing its square as a decomposable circuit to compute $Z$ explicitly is generally not tractable \citep{vergari2021compositional,zhang2025restructuring}. \cref{fig:mnists-bpd} shows that such PCs can be competitive with their structured-decomposable counterparts, especially at large scales, but might be harder to train.
-Thus, our theory and preliminary experiments open future interesting venues to design and train better non-structured-decomposable PCs and TNs, which can be exponentially more expressive than structured ones \citep{pipatsrisawat2008new,pipatsrisawat2010lower,decolnet2021compilation}.
+\textbf{RQ3: Non-structured-decomposable squared \pUnitary PCs.} Lastly, we reuse the previous setup and learn a squared \pUnitary PC whose architecture is \emph{not} structured-decomposable. and hence materializing its square as a decomposable circuit to compute $Z$ explicitly is generally not tractable \citep{vergari2021compositional,zhang2025restructuring}.
+We detail our construction of a non-structured-decomposable circuit in \cref{app:subsec:mnist-exp}.
+As discussed in \cref{sec:relaxing-determinism-orthogonality}, this circuit architecture differs substantially from MPS and TTNs factorizations, as they correspond to structured-decomposable circuits. \cref{fig:mnists-bpd} shows that such PCs can be competitive with their structured-decomposable counterparts, especially at large scales, but might be harder to learn Thus, our theory and preliminary experiments open future interesting venues to design and learn better non-structured-decomposable PCs and TNs, which can be exponentially more expressive than structured ones \citep{pipatsrisawat2008new,pipatsrisawat2010lower,decolnet2021compilation}.